Toolbox for WordPerfect

 These primary methods and tools can fix many (but not all) internal corruption problems in a WordPerfect document or in a custom template.
 [For problems that might involve the default template, see Section IV below.]

-This may seem obvious, but under the pressure of a deadline or panic situation it can be easy to forget a backup of the document might exist.
+This may seem obvious, but under the pressure of a deadline or panic situation it can be easy to forget that a "known good" backup of the document might exist.
 (But even if you find a backup of the document that does not show the problem you might still want to try and repair the "problem" document using the methods below.)

 Automatically make back ups of your document to help you recover your work: Using WordPerfect's built-in backup features (and some other backup methods).

 ■ Method B: Use the simple "X-Retrieve" method